ISO 13485 Standard

-Standard harmonization allows manufacturers to use their compliance to the standard as evidence of conformity to the requirements of relevant legislation.
+Standard harmonization allows manufacturers to use their compliance with the standard as evidence of conformity to the requirements of relevant legislation.

-The harmonization of ISO 13485:2016 is another step towards compliance to the recently published Medical Devices and IVD Regulations, which will supersede the current Directives in 2020 and 2022, respectively.
+The harmonization of ISO 13485:2016 is another step towards compliance with the recently published Medical Devices and IVD Regulations, which will supersede the current Directives in 2020 and 2022, respectively.